 At Croxley Dental Clinic, we offer patients a wide range of dental procedures, such as preserving damaged or infected teeth to improving their appearance.
 Of equal importance though is preventative dental care.
 Whilst much of this is maintained at home, the importance of regular dental hygienist visits should not be underestimated.

-At our practice, we have two skilled and experienced hygienists in Fatima Dar and Husein Bandali, who professionally clean your teeth and provide oral health advice to keep your mouth fresh and healthy.
+At our practice, we have three skilled and experienced hygienists in Fatima Dar, Husein Bandali, and Alisha Mistry who professionally clean your teeth and provide oral health advice to keep your mouth fresh and healthy.
 Each 30 minute appointment consists of a thorough clean and preventative care advice.

 A key role of a dental hygienist is in the prevention and treatment of gum disease.
 Naturally, it is far better to prevent this from occurring in the first place, and this is when the educational role of a hygienist comes into its own.